rezabehboudi/RPTRF/README.md

 sudo apt-get install libboost-all-dev

 ```
-4. Once the package installed, run the following command to comile the source code:
+4. Once the package is installed, run the following command to compile the source code:
 ```
 g++ -fopenmp RPTRF.cpp -O3 -o RPTRF

 ```
-5. The binary file will be named as: `./RPTRF`
+5. The binary file will be named as: `./RPTRF`.

 <br><br><br><br>